Nickolas-Hernandez/vuebalance/README.md

 ## Potential Improvements

-- Allow users to view a paginated list of their transactions
-- Add user authentication and cloud data sync (e.g., Firebase, Supabase)
-- Set monthly budgets with spending alerts
-- Export transactions to CSV
+- Category filter and management (e.g. Food, Bills)
+- Toast notifications for feedback
-- Dark mode toggle
+- Dark mode toggle with theme persistence
-- PWA support for offline access
-- Recurring transactions and reminders
+- Export data to a csv file
+- Reset all data button
-- Multiple account support (e.g., checking, savings, credit)
+- Better accessibility (a11y) support
-- Currency formatting and internationalization
+- Deploy to Netlify/Vercel for live demo

 ---